h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

         push edx        ; push all zeros on the stack, equals IP parameter of 0.0.0.0
 ```

-The next instruction set moves the hex value for the socket function into the lower half of EAX which is required for the bind syscall:
+The next instruction set moves the hex value for the socket function into the lower half of EAX, which is required for the bind syscall:

 ```nasm
 	mov al, 0x66	; hex value for socket